sammigachuhi/my_django/docs/09-creating-models.md

 {% endblock base_content %}
 ```

 The template is very similar to the `questionnaires.html` webpage.
-In this case, however, it will reference the `questionnaire` variable which is in the `questionnaire_detail` function in our `australia/views.py`.
+In this case, however, it will reference the `questionnaire` variable which is in the `questionnaire_detail` function of our `australia/views.py`.
 Django will use the primary key of the item clicked inside `questionnaires.html` to display more data, in this case `survey_date` and `survey_time` inside a different webpage called `questionnaire_detail.html`.
-In other words, the `survey_date`, `survey_time` and redundantly `area` of the item clicked in `questionnaires.html` will show up in the `questionnaire_detail.html` webpage.
-This webpage will show further data using the url `http://127.0.0.1:8000/australia/questionnaires/<primary_key>/`.
+In other words, the `survey_date`, `survey_time` and `area` of the item clicked in `questionnaires.html` will show up in the `questionnaire_detail.html` webpage.
+This url of this additional data will be `http://127.0.0.1:8000/australia/questionnaires/<primary_key>/`.

 ## Add the routes